 In fact, I’m the author of a four-book series focusing on state symbols that is light years ahead of the stuffy references that have been gathering dust in libraries across America for decades.

 This website offers brief descriptions of the state symbols, along with additional resources that should make it a good resource for students writing school reports.
-If you have a greater than average interest in state symbols, I suggest you continue your journey with My State Symbols Book (tentatively priced at $25-$50).
+If you have a greater than average interest in state symbols, I suggest you continue your journey with My State Symbols Book.

 More than three decades in the making, I’m attempting to finally finish this series with a three-month sprint (July-August-September, 2022).
 If I can’t meet my deadline, oh well.